lyra-labs/poc-w3c-webpayments/README.md

 Now, just browse [http://localhost:9093](http://localhost:9093) and try to buy something.
 All payment calls stay offline (mock backend enabled by default).
 When starting the `key-provider`, you can specify `--backend payzen`  to use our online testing platform of [PayZen](https://payzen.eu/).
-By default, a bunch of testing cards are registered in our Payment Request API polyfill, you can use them.
+By default, a bunch of testing cards are registered in our Payment Request API polyfill, you can use them safely.

 ## Contact